Post job

 Generally, an attorney's responsibility is to advise the client with an ongoing lawsuit on the legal procedures and provide strategies to resolve the case as early as possible.
 An attorney compiles necessary documents or any records for appeal and client's defense.
 Attorneys must acquire strong problem-solving and critical-thinking skills to mediate disputes and settle pending litigation for the client's best interest.
 In some cases, an attorney's procedure depends on any evidence and research presented during the trial period.
 An attorney is expected to present clients on legal proceedings, seeking justice and justifying the law.

-There are some key differences in responsibilities as well.
-For example, a law clerk responsibilities require skills like "legal memos," "pre-trial motions," "family law," and "client intake."
+There are some key differences in the responsibilities of each position.
+For example, law clerk responsibilities require skills like "legal memos," "pre-trial motions," "family law," and "client intake."
 Meanwhile a typical attorney has skills in areas such as "legal advice," "legal services," "appeals," and "trial preparation."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Attorneys tend to reach similar levels of education than law clerks.
 In fact, attorneys are 0.1% less likely to graduate with a Master's Degree and 19.4% more likely to have a Doctoral Degree.